kaseydoesmarketing/lrkjktnfdFIXED/GOOGLE_OAUTH_UPDATE_STEPS.md

 3. ✅ Terms of Service URL updated and responsive: https://titletesterpro.[YOUR-USERNAME].repl.co/terms
 4. ✅ All URLs are now different and properly configured
 5. ✅ OAuth redirect URI updated in console settings
+6. ✅ Domain ownership verified through Google Search Console
+7. ✅ Website is registered and verified under my ownership

-The application is now fully deployed and all pages are accessible.
+The application is now fully deployed, domain verified, and all pages are accessible.
 Please continue with the verification process.

 Thank you for your patience.